andymac-2/notepad/_posts/2019-09-17-shared_mutability_part_2.md

 If the danger zone extends out forever and encompasses our entire program, then we always have to worry if we might break `A` by accident when we write code.
 We don't want to worry about breaking every other part of our program when we modify any other part.
 That's too much thinking.
 If we make the danger zone small, then we only have to worry about breaking `A` when we're inside it.

 We'll also introduce one more definition.
 The definition of a **reference**.
-Lets say we have two entities, a parent and a child.
+Let's say we have two entities, a parent and a child.
 If you can break the parent by modifying the child or making it invalid, we say that the parent holds a reference to the child.
 We'll define a reference this way whether or not an entity holds a physical pointer to the other entity.
 I might get slack and say that an entity "knows about" another.

 In this article we will only deal with the case where there are no circular references.